Tejal Rao: Early life and education

-Rao was born in London, but spent time in Kuwait, Sudan, and France during her youth before settling in Cobb County, Georgia as a teenager.
-Rao's mother was born in Uganda and her father was raised in India.
+Rao was born in London, but lived in Kuwait, Sudan, and France during her youth before settling in Cobb County, Georgia as a teenager.
+Rao's mother was born in Uganda and her father was born in India.

 Rao attended Emerson College, where she earned a BA in literature.

 Career

 In 2012, Rao joined The Village Voice as a food critic.
 In 2013, Rao won the James Beard Foundation’s Craig Claiborne Distinguished Restaurant Review Award for her work for The Village Voice.

-In 2014, Rao joined Bloomberg as a food editor and restaurant critic.
+In 2014, Rao joined Bloomberg as a restaurant critic.
 In 2016, she won the James Beard Foundation’s Craig Claiborne Distinguished Restaurant Review Award once again, this time for her work at Bloomberg.
-In the same year, Rao joined The New York Times as a food department staff writer and monthly columnist for its magazine.
+In the same year, Rao joined The New York Times as a reporter and monthly columnist for its magazine.
 In 2018, she was named The New York Times first California restaurant critic, to better serve the growing number of New York Times readers in the state.

-In 2021, Rao was named The New York Times writer for the vegetarian recipe newsletter The Veggie.
+In 2021, Rao started the vegetarian recipe newsletter The Veggie.
 Although she is not a vegetarian, Rao enjoys cooking vegetarian food.

 In June 2025, The New York Times appointed Rao as one of its two new chief restaurant critics, marking a shift toward nationally focused restaurant coverage and ending the tradition of critic anonymity.

 Rao has also contributed to a range of other publications, such as The Atlantic, Edible, and Gourmet, among others.